404src/exocore/_articles/ccna-summary.md

 ### 3.4.b Point-to-point
 Point-to-point network type is enabled on serial interfaces using the PPP or HDLC encapsulations by default.

-Routers dynamically discover neighbors by sending/listening for OSPF Hello messages using multicast address 224.0.0.5.
+Routers dynamically discover neighbors by sending/listening for OSPF Hello messages using multicast address **224.0.0.5**.

 A DR and BDR are not elected.
 The two routers will form a Full adjacency with eachother.

 ### 3.4.c Broadcast (DR/BDR selection)
 Broadcast network type is enabled on Ethernet and FDDI interfaces by default.

-Routers dynamically discover neighbors by sending/listening for OSPF Hello messages using multicast address 224.0.0.5.
-To send routing information to a DR or BDR the multicast address of 224.0.0.6 is used.
+Routers dynamically discover neighbors by sending/listening for OSPF Hello messages using multicast address **224.0.0.5**.
+To send routing information to a DR or BDR the multicast address of **224.0.0.6** is used.

 A **DR** (designated router) and **BDR** (backup designated router) must be elected on each subnet (only DR if there are no OSPF neighbors).
 Routers which aren't the **DR** or **BDR** become a **DROther**.

 The **DR/BDR** election order of Priority:
-1. Highest OSPF interface priority
+1. Highest OSPF interface priority (same by default)
 2. Highest OSPF Router ID
+    - highest IP address on a loopback interface
+    - highest IP address on a non-loopback interface

 "First place" becomes the DR for the subnet, "second place" becomes the BDR The default OSPF interface priority is 1 on all interfaces.